See also: State Patients Boards

 In another it cost $10,169.

-Considering success rates, can you find data showing which tests produce the most false positives, the most unnecessary surgeries, the most permanent disabilities for no gain to anyone other than the people selling the tests?
+Can you find data showing which tests produce the most false positives, the most unnecessary surgeries, the most permanent disabilities for no gain (at least to no gain to anyone other than the people selling the tests)?
+No.

 A basic metabolic panel costs $35 in some hospitals but thousands in others, over $7,000 in one.